rebeccadavidsson/project/REPORT.md

 ### Javascript
 This repository consists of 9 Javascript files and are all placed in the 'scripts'-folder.
-1. ** main.js: ** main script to load data and call other functions.
+1. **main.js:** main script to load data and call other functions.
 Functions:
   * onload;
-  * functions to control scrolling events.
+  * function to control scrolling events, [source: ](https://www.w3schools.com/jquery/tryit.asp?filename=tryjquery_eff_animate_smoothscroll)
+  * function to control parallax effect, [source: ](https://codepen.io/martinwolf/pen/ZGXKEX/)
-2. ** barcharts.js: ** makes a few interactive barcharts (see number 1 in the figure above).
+2. **barcharts.js:** makes a few interactive barcharts (see number 1 in the figure above).
 Features of this script are the tooltip and some onclick-events.
 Also, this script consists of a function to make a dropdown and a slider.
 Functions:
   * makeBarcharts;